 We’ll meet at the Holiday Inn Express – The Hunt Lodge in McCall, Idaho at 7:00 PM for a pre-trip orientation.
 This is an opportunity to meet your fellow travelers and ask any last-minute questions.
-We will give you a thorough trip orientation, and pass out your waterproof river bags so that you can pack your belongings that evening.
+Your trip leader will give you a thorough trip orientation and pass out your waterproof river bags so that you can pack your belongings that evening.
 We will also confirm the meeting time for the following morning.

 We’ll depart McCall for a scenic flight to Salmon (approximately 55 minutes).
 Upon arrival, we will drive approximately 2-hours to our put-in at Corn Creek.
 Along the way, we’ll stop at the North Fork Store for fishing permits, lures, and any personal odds and ends that you may have forgotten.
 After we reach the river, the guide will give an informative safety talk and some brief paddle raft/inflatable kayak instruction, then we’re off on our river adventure!
 The first day’s whitewater action includes rapids like Killum and Gunbarrel.

 On the last day of our trip, the Salmon River parallels the forest service road.
 As we reach the take-out, we’ll say farewell to the river and our guides and travel by van back to McCall, about 1 1⁄2-2 hours.
 It may be possible to catch a flight to Boise this evening, however, we recommend staying overnight in McCall and flying out the next morning.

 Included in Your Trip Cost

 - Skilled professional guide service

 - All meals from lunch on day 1 through lunch on the last day with limited beer and wine at camp

 - 1 large waterproof bag to hold your personal gear for the trip (approximate sealed size: 13” diameter x 25” tall; 3318 cu in; 54.4 L)